CAFDataProcessing/data-processing-service/docs/pages/en-us/Creating_an_Action/Main.md

 Creating an action using the Document Worker Framework is achieved by using the Document Worker Archetype.
 The archetype scaffolds a simple example data processing action that can be used as the basis for a new data processing action.
-Further integration tasks such as the creation of a handler and converter are not required.

 ## Contents